TropicalShadow/HorseSaddleBag/README.md

 # Horse Saddle Bag

-> A PaperSpigot plugin that allows players to store items in a saddle bag.
+> A PaperSpigot plugin that allows players to store items in a saddlebag.

 ---